 I am originally from Ardee in Co.
 Louth but I now live outside Craughwell in Co.
-Galway with my wife and two boys.
+Galway with my two boys.

 My interest in woodwork began in school where I was lucky enough to have a teacher whose passion for the skill inspired me to make a career from it when I left school.

 After running my own cabinet making business for several years, I returned to college to become a woodwork teacher and spent seven years teaching.
-Following the birth of my children, I took a career break to become a stay-at-home dad while my wife worked as a musician and music teacher.
+Following the birth of my children, I took a career break to become a stay-at-home dad.

 The harp’s accessible sound and therapeutic value makes it the ideal native instrument with which to introduce preschool children to music.